 All images used on your website must have proper names that tell both the people and search engines about the image’s content.
 Similarly, always make sure that the Alt Text field for the images is properly filled with a description of the image.
 This field is used when the browser is not able to render the image properly.
 To boost SEO rankings, make sure that you have included the focus keyword phrase in the Alt Text field.

-Internal linking is a popular SEO practice that links the various content pieces published on your website.
+Internal linking is highly recommended by SEO guide because it’s a popular SEO practice that links the various content pieces published on your website.
 In this process, you must include anchor text that could be linked to other blogs and/or pages on your website.
 This is a major component of the On-Page SEO of the website.

 Interlinking ensures that the visitor stays longer on the website and reads more than one content pieces, resulting in an increase in page view time and a decrease in the bounce rate of the website.